magit/magit.vc/screenshots/index.md

 "Instant fixup and squash" let you pick a commit to be modified with the staged changes, but then they immediately initiate a rebase.
-"Instand fixup" is mostly like "extend" but on commits other than `HEAD`.
+"Instant fixup" is mostly like "extend" but on commits other than `HEAD`.

 The commit to be modified is picked using a specialized log buffer.